anu1301/noughts_and_crosses/README.md

 The game starts with a welcome message and instructions on how to play the game.

-The player is then asked if they want to be 'X' or 'O', and requires input.
+The player is then asked if they want to be 'X' or 'O' and requires input.

 The game is then started, either by the computer making the first move or the player - as prompted.
 This is randomly generated.